marcopeg/marcopeg.github.io/content/posts/2019/0521-create-react-app-universal-pwa.md

 ## About NPM Scripts

-So far we just installed dependencies so the basic _package.json scripts_ that were created by `create-react-app` are in place with their default behaviour.
+So far we just installed dependencies so the basic _package.json scripts_ that were created by `create-react-app` are in place with their default behavior.

 **This will not change during the course of this tutorial :-)**